 We cannot accommodate revisions or changes after pieces are submitted.

-We want to honor your contribution and we pay $10/printed page, $25 minimum per title, $50 maximum per author, with two copies of the issue.
+We want to honor your contribution and we pay $10/printed page, $25 minimum per title, $50 maximum per author, with one copy of the issue.
 Often we negotiate extra copies of the journal in lieu of payment to help us with cash flow.
 Payment is upon publication.